sansqed/cmsc21repo/Blog for CMSC 21.md

 I had some difficulty doing the filtering of students in exercise 9.
 I initially planned to create another record to store the filtered list but I realized I need to make another instance of the student so that the `next` pointer won't change in the original student record.
 So instead, I just printed out the information of the student that matched the criteria.

 And finally, I got tired of retyping every student information when testing the algorithms of the program so I just wrote an auto hotkey script that automatically types the information for me and I just have to press key combinations to trigger it.
 I might do the same for future exercises so that I can focus my time and energy on actually making my program work.

+---

+## Week 8

+### File Handling

+Honestly, I still have a hard time getting used to the different functions and arguments involved in file handling.
+Plus, the addition of file-position pointers makes it more complicated.
+However, I kinda get the difference between sequential access and random-access.

+Sequential access just reads the corresponding size of the data type from the file.
+For example, `int` has a size of 4 bytes in some compilers, and a `char` has a size of 1 byte.
+Using sequential access, we can have `fscanf(fp, "%d %c", &tempInt, &tempChar)` which gets an `int` and a `char` respectively from the file.
+However, this comes with drawbacks, since the order of these data types within the `fscanf()` function is important.
+Reversing the order (i.e. `"%c %d"`) would get different values.
+Additionally, the order in which these data types are encoded in the file must be the same when accessing them.
+This is prone to errors and bugs along the program.
+Another drawback is not being able to *jump* to different locations of the file since we cannot determine the location of the specific value we are looking for or its data type.
+Overwriting and updating files in sequential access can be quite chaotic since we aren't sure if we are changing the values of the next data because of the non-uniformity of the data types.

+Random-access, on the other hand, doesn't come with these drawbacks, given the file only contains one data type or struct.
+With random-access, we can be sure that each *block* of data within the file has the same size and we can just utilize the `fseek()` function to *jump* anywhere within the file and know that the file-location pointer is either at the start or end of a *block* of data.
+Random-access is kinda like having an array of a struct but is stored in a file.
+Reading and writing in random-access utilizes the original struct used in encoding the data into the file.
+Moreover, overwriting a *block* of data in random-access is more tamed compared to sequential access since each *block* is fixed and we don't have to worry about unnecessarily changing the values of the succeeding data.
+With more complex programs such as the Student Information System 2, I realized that using the `fseek()` function whenever accessing a specific data saves a lot of headaches.

+Regarding the different file opening modes, I had a hard time at first because the `+` mode didn't work the first time I tried it in my program, so I had to experiment a bit.
+Though, in retrospect, I think I somehow messed up implementing it.
+Luckily it worked and it saved me a lot of thinking.
+I was also testing out the differences between having the `b` (the binary mode) and without it.
+I thought that without the binary mode, the `.bin` files would be much readable when opened in the regular text editors; I also tried it with `.txt` files, but it didn't change anything.
+I also had trouble with the `w` mode (write mode) since it kept erasing the previous student whenever I enroll a student in the SIS 2, unlike the sample code given in the course notes.
+In the end I just used the `a` mode (append mode).

+Finally, I really had a hard time adjusting to random-access since I've tried accessing a `.csv` file in C before and I thought they are the same and use the same functions to parse.
+I used `strtok()` with the `.csv` files and I tried it with random-access and it didn't work.
+After rereading the course notes, I realized parsing with random-access is much easier.

+---

+## Week 9-11
+### C++

+C++ is cooooolllll!!!!!
+Tho there are still some functionalities that I find easier to do in C than in C++ like being able to format how the `printf` prints 2 decimal places in floats; doing that in C++ requires using another library (idk if there's an easier method for this).
+But overall, I like how flexible C++ is and how it offers more built-in data types than C (like `bool` and `string`).
+I also had fun trying out exception handling.
+I like C++ more than C. `C++ > C` (tho it returns false if put into code *lol*)

+There are also a lot of concepts in C++ that I'm still not familiar with, like namespaces, references,  the `>>`,  `<<`, and `::` operators, and templates.
+But I guess I'll understand them deeper if I'll code in C++ more and explore these concepts.

+I'm also not familiar with file reading in C++.
+I did some readings aaand I came into the conclusion that I need to actually code using these functions in order to fully understand how they work.
+One thing I've learned from this course is to not be complacent on how simple the code from online tutorials and from the course notes are because it's much more complicated than it seems.
+I'm *planning* to code more in C++ during the break.

+I've had experience using classes in Javascript when I did my immersion way back when I was in senior high so it was easier to comprehend.
+Tho the private, public, and protected access specifiers are kinda new to me so I just tested their boundaries when I started doing the exercises to really understand them.
+All in all, classes are interesting.
+I kinda wanna learn Object Oriented Programming.

+---

+## Week 12
+### Code reuse

+Code reuse is a bit complicated to understand.
+There are a lot of new concepts being introduced and using them would be much more confusing  than previously introduced concepts.
+Tho the `is-a` and `has-a` phrases are helpful in establishing the difference between composition and inheritance and making it more understandable.

+Doing the exercise, I had a hard time figuring out how to do the constructor in the derived classes.
+Thankfully, a blockmate helped me out and I learned that I can use the `:` operator between the constructor of the derived class and constructor of the base class.

+I don't know if this is really the case but I found similarities in having the `::`  operator when using the `std `namespace, the `Package` class , and the `Math` class from the course notes, and I came into conclusion that they are kinda similar.
+Like, we use the `::` operator to access the particular function found in that particular group of functions.
+It's like the `.` or `->` operators in pointers, except we don't really have to initialize a pointer variable.

+Overall, code reuse is interesting and I kinda wanna do more programming exercises regarding this topic.